mraad/dbscan-spark/README.md

 [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN) implementation on [Apache Spark](http://spark.apache.org/).

+### Update 2017-12-17

+I've update the core DBSCAN code (`DBSCAN2`) to include noise data that is close to a cluster as part of the cluster.
+Thanks to Randal W. and Erik H.  And please remember, in this implementation the concept of proximity is based on **bounding box** calculation and not distance squared.

 ## Building The Project

 The build process is based on [Apache Maven](https://maven.apache.org/) - However I've added an [SBT](http://www.scala-sbt.org/) build for reference.